astoreyai/ai_scientist/tutorials/02_literature_review/README.md

   - selective_reporting
 ```

-**✓ Checkpoint**: Extraction form should capture all data needed for synthesis.
+**Checkpoint**: Extraction form should capture all data needed for synthesis.

 ---